lemanschik/letsencrypt/README.md

 ### Challenge priority

-When ordering a certificate using auto mode, `acme-client` uses a priority list when selecting challenges to respond to.
+When ordering a certificate using auto mode, `letsencrypt/acme-client` uses a priority list when selecting challenges to respond to.
 Its default value is `['http-01', 'dns-01']` which translates to "use `http-01` if any challenges exist, otherwise fall back to `dns-01`".

 While most challenges can be validated using the method of your choosing, please note that __wildcard certificates can only be validated through `dns-01`__.
 More information regarding Let's Encrypt challenge types [can be found here](https://letsencrypt.org/docs/challenge-types/).